RecipeTips.Com Home cooking tips & advice | Knowledge | Ham Shopping Guide

 • Realize that the better quality hams and extra features will generally add to the cost of the ham.

-• Always select ham that has been inspected and approved for wholesomeness to guarantee that it was processed under sanitary conditions and is free of disease.
+• Always select ham and ham products that has been inspected and approved for wholesomeness to guarantee that it was processed under sanitary conditions and is free of disease.

 Description of Cuts